arh/sim-ideal/README.md

 TODO:
 - block metadata update rate and update time ?
+- a request with reqSize > 1 will always have future distance block 1 , Do we need to fix it ?

 Assumptions:
 - a request in the trace access only one block.
 For example if the request want to access 8 pages, all pages blong to the same block